hapijs/hapi/API.md

     - `otherwise` - a string with the value of the 'Cache-Control' header when caching is disabled.
       Defaults to `'no-cache'`.

+- `compression` - an object where each key is a content-encoding name and each value is an object with the desired encoder settings.
+Note that decoder settings are set in `payload.compression`.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows
   browsers to make cross-origin API calls.
 CORS is required by web applications running inside a browser which are loaded from a different domain than the API server.
 CORS